BDC Hamburger Icon

 What is IRS Form 941?

 IRS Form 941 is the Employer’s Quarterly Federal Tax Return.
-Anyone who operates a business with employees must file this form when paying their employees’ quarterly payroll taxes.
+Businesses with employees are required to file this form to report and pay their employees’ quarterly payroll taxes.

 As an employer, you must use Form 941 to report the total amount of taxes you withheld from employees’ paychecks during the quarter.
-You must submit this form four times per year by the scheduled filing dates to avoid penalties.
+This form must be submitted four times per year by the scheduled filing deadlines to avoid penalties.
+“Employers are required to deposit the taxes withheld and incurred on a monthly basis,” Bernstein noted.
+“The taxes are due on the 15th day of the following month.”

 Federal income and payroll tax withholding

 Employers must withhold federal income tax and other employer payroll taxes from their employees’ paychecks and remit those taxes to the IRS every quarter.
-The amount you must withhold for federal income tax depends on the information in your employees’ W-4 forms.
+The amount withheld for federal income tax is determined by the information employees provide on their W-4 forms.
 The amounts in IRS Form 941 are calculated according to each employee’s Medicare and Social Security wages.
 As an employer, you must also calculate your portion of FICA taxes.

-Some exceptions enable businesses to file annually instead of quarterly.
-For example, if your annual payroll tax and withholding liabilities are less than $1,000, you may request approval from the IRS to instead file Form 944, the annual version of Form 941.
+Some exceptions allow businesses to file annually instead of quarterly.
+For example, if your annual payroll tax and withholding liabilities total less than $1,000, you may request approval from the IRS to instead file Form 944, the annual version of Form 941.
 You must contact the IRS by phone or mail to get permission to submit Form 944 instead of Form 941.

 FYIDid you know